 - Cat 3 seats are situated behind the nets and at the upper tiers of the arena’s corners.

 The Johan Cruijff Arena is proud of the historical matches which took place there.
 Among them are the numerous Champions League matches including the 1998 Champions League Final.
 Also, five matches of Euro 2000 and the 2013 Europa League finals took place there.
-It’s planned that four matches of Euro 2020 will be also hosted by the venue.

 - Select the event at the official website of the Johan Cruijff Arena and press “Order tickets”;